 The Early Years Foundation Stage (EYFS) covers the development of children from birth to the end of their Reception Year.
 The overarching aim of the EYFS is to ensure that children learn and develop well and are kept healthy and safe.
-It promotes teaching and learning to ensure children's 'school readiness' and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
+It promotes teaching and learning to ensure children's 'school readiness' and gives children the foundational knowledge and skills that they need to access our whole school curriculum from Year One.
+We also introduce the key characteristics of learning which will support children in becoming successful learners both whilst at our school and in the world beyond.